jamesmh/csharp-linq-vs-enumerator-benchmark/README.md

 | TwoSingleValuedListsPiped |  10.72 ns | 0.0659 ns | 0.0550 ns |    1 | 0.0127 |      40 B |
 ```

 The next question we need to ask is: Is this a __linq only__ optimization?
-Or is it something that is really being optimized by the enumerator?
+Or is it something that is really being optimized not by linq but by - probably - the `Enumerator`?

 # Can we optimize a foreach?